bencorrado/bluez-bencorrado/docs/troubleshoot/faq.md

 [bluetooth]#
 ```

-## Pairing fails with a device that requires confirmation
+## Pairing Fails With a Device That Requires Confirmation

 The common mistake when using *bluetoothctl* to access BlueZ is to forget about
 registering an agent.
 The agent entity is responsible for handling the